goauthentik/authentik/docs/upgrading/to-0.12.md

 - Add System Task Overview to see all background tasks, their status, the log output, and retry them
 - Alerts now disappear automatically
 - Audit Logs are now searchable
+- Users can now create their own Tokens to access the API

 Fixes: